Home » How To » How to Turn Off SmartScreen Filter in Windows 10

 SmartScreen Filter causing problems with programs and websites?
 Here is how to disable or turn off SmartScreen Filter in Windows 10.

-1. From Windows Security Tool
+1. Disable SmartScreen Filter Using the Windows Security Tool

-2. From Group Policy Editor
+2. Disable SmartScreen Filter Using the Group Policy Editor

-3. In the Edge browser
+3. Disable SmartScreen Filter in the Edge browser

-From Windows Security Tool
+Disable SmartScreen Filter Using the Windows Security Tool

 1. Press the Start key on your keyboard.

-2. Search and open “Windows Security.”
+2. Search and open “Windows Security“.

-3. Click on “App & browser control.”
+3. Click on “App & browser control“.

 4. Next, click on the “Reputation-based protection settings” link.